docker/docs/_vendor/github.com/compose-spec/compose-spec/06-networks.md

-## Networks top-level element
+# Networks top-level element

 Networks are the layer that allow services to communicate with each other.

 The top-level `networks` element lets you configure named networks that can be reused across multiple services.
-To use a network across multiple services, you must explicitly grant each service access by using the [networks](05-services.md) attribute.
+To use a network across multiple services, you must explicitly grant each service access by using the [networks](05-services.md) attribute within the `services` top-level element.
 The `networks` top-level element has additional syntax that provides more granular control.

-### Examples
+## Examples

-#### Basic example
+### Basic example

 In the following example, at runtime, networks `front-tier` and `back-tier` are created and the `frontend` service is connected to `front-tier` and `back-tier` networks.